|

 Elladan, still only semi-conscious, was carried to his apartment

-and laid on his bed.
+and laid on the bed.

 Aragorn and Elrohir waited anxiously in the adjoining sitting